Bira/octopus-carnival/_drafts/dfrpg-adventurers-swashbuckler.md

 Your fixed skill list includes basic mobility and unarmed combat, throwing, and some social and mobility skills.
 The list of optional skills has the usual "delver lore" ones and lets you go deeper into mobility or socialization.
-Or perhaps you could take a more exotic backup weapon like a whip or lasso.
+Or perhaps you could take a more unusual backup weapon like a whip or lasso.

 ## Special Swashbuckler Traits